radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 ## Use Zipped and Encrypted LDIF Files

-When exporting (or initializing) RadiantOne Universal Directory stores or persistent cache stores, choose to use LDIFZ file types (which are zipped and encrypted) instead of classic LDIF files.
+When exporting (or initializing) RadiantOne Directory stores or persistent cache stores, choose to use LDIFZ file types (which are zipped and encrypted) instead of classic LDIF files.
 LDIFZ files are encrypted using the security key defined in RadiantOne.
 For details on creating a security key, see the RadiantOne System Administration Guide.